Entrepreneurs, unite! (Literally!)

 Cost: Check out the package options and prices here.

 That Space was created to give people who work from home somewhere to work hard and feel less alone as a part of a community.
-Freelancers and small business owners head here to get stuff done and network with likeminded people.
-If you’re guilty of losing focus when working from home, That Space will give you the motivation you need.
+Freelancers and small business owners used to head here to get stuff done and network with likeminded people.
+[As of July 2017, That Space is permanently closed.]

 Co-working spaces are awesome, but they don’t usually offer enough space for all your stuff.
 Whether you need somewhere to keep your paperwork and inventory organised, or you’d like to create an office space away from home, a self-storage unit could be the right choice for you.
 Not only can we keep your important files and company stock safe and secure – you can even set up your desk and chair and pop in to get your emails done.